 For adults, use a 2.0%- 4.0% dilution ratio.
 This is around 3-6 drops to 1 teaspoon of the carrier.

 For a 10 ml roller bottle, I use about 10 drops of whatever essential oil I am using, and then top it off the rest of the way with a carrier oil.

 Please note that if you are using the oils aromatically, a carrier oil is not needed.
 It is only for use on the body itself.
 Do not add carrier oils to your essential oil diffuser.
 Please do not ingest essential oils without the guidance of an aromatherapy professional.

 Now that you know how to mix essential oils with carrier oils, how do you know which carrier oil is best for your needs?

-Choosing the Best Carrier Oil for Essential Oils
+Best Carrier Oils for Essential Oils.

 There are several carrier oil options out there, so it can be overwhelming to choose one.